oj-lang/spec-draft/README.md

 for a in arr
     print a  ## Print all items in arr

-for iter, a in arr
-    # iter is an iterator of arr
-    arr.remove(iter)  # Use of iterator in sequence modification is generally more efficient.

-for index, iter, a in arr
+for index, a in arr
     # index is a counter for the iteration.
 It starts from 0.
 ```